ThePalaceProject/virtual-library-card/README.md

 ### 1. Build docker container

-After cloning the respository, this step builds the docker container.
+After cloning the repository, this step builds the docker container.
 Eventually you will be able to pull the container from dockerhub.

     docker build -t virtual_libary_card .